Study: Plastic and cigarettes make up bulk of Swiss beach litter

 Citizen science approach

-The study, which followed a “citizen science” approach to data collection and sharing, is the first of its kind in Switzerland.
+The study, which took a “citizen science” approach to data collection, is the first of its kind in Switzerland.
 More than 150 trained volunteers participated.
 In total, they examined 95,971 pieces of litter collected on the shores of Swiss rivers and lakes.

 The methodology followed international recommendations of the European Environment Agency, the OSPAR Commissionexternal link and UN Environment Programme, which were adapted to the conditions of rivers and lakes.